nadeemlab/SPT/docs/graphs.md

 # Run the workflow

 The workflow spins up a Docker container with the necessary dependencies to run the workflow, so we recommend installing it before trying to run it.
-Once `spt workflow configure` finishes setting up, run the workflow with:
+Once `smprofiler workflow configure` finishes setting up, run the workflow with:

 ```sh
 nextflow run .